Mind Matters Natural and Artificial Intelligence News and Analysis

 -Carol Clark, Left-wing authoritarians share key psychological traits with far right, Emory study finds

-Authoritarian-minded people tend to want to punish or eliminate “the other side,” and are concerned mainly about securing and maintaining power, or least being aligned with those who are in power.
+Authoritarian-minded people tend to want to punish or eliminate “the other side,” and are concerned mainly about securing and maintaining power, or at least being aligned with those who are in power.

 With the confluence of big tech and rising authoritarian mindsets in western societies, the debate over free speech and expression is sure to continue.